dqrobotics/dqrobotics.github.io/index.md

 # How to cite

+If you use DQ Robotics in your research, please cite the [DQ Robotics introductory paper](https://arxiv.org/abs/1910.11612).

 ```bibtex
 @Unpublished{
 title = {DQ Robotics: a Library for Robot Modeling and Control Using Dual Quaternion Algebra},